-GOVERNOR’S OFFICE NEWS RELEASE: Governor to attend National Governors Association conference in D.C.Posted on Feb 21, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor to attend National Governors Association conference in D.C.Posted on Feb 21, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige is traveling to Washington, D.C. on Tuesday, Feb.
 21 to attend the National Governors Association’s (NGA) winter meeting.
 The governor will join other governors from across the country to discuss a wide range of topics that are important to the future of the State of Hawai‘i.
 The topics include energy, early childhood education, transportation, homeland security, cybersecurity, public safety, health care reform, conservation management and species preservation.

 The governor will also meet with various members of the new administration to discuss energy, transportation, defense and homeland security.

 First Lady Dawn Amano-Ige is scheduled to participate in an NGA panel discussion on the evolving role of governor’s spouses in the 21st century.

 The NGA is a bipartisan organization of the nation’s governors that promotes visionary state leadership, shares best practices and speaks with a collective voice on national policy.